luchfilip/NetworkProgramming/Lab4-ReverseEngineering/README.md

    `4WEED.#UTM.20` join channel `UTM`

 #### Conclusion
 While working with packets sniffing I understood how simply packets are sent in QuickChat and their notation.
 Of course this is a bad practice to send the packets without encrypting them, because someone could as well capture the packets and read private messages of other participants.
+Also by knowing the exact way communication is implemented, one could send commands and control a user without having access to it; even send messages from other users.
 I would suggest two ways to overcome this issue:

 1. Send packets through an `SSL` certificate, which would encrypt the connection.
 In `Java` I would do it this way: